gkmtjy/world-host/README.md

 ## License

-The mod is open source and licensed under the [MIT License](LICENSE).
+The mod is open source and licensed under the [MIT License](LICENSE)..